pkp/pkp-docs/getting-found-staying-found/en/1-getting-found-visibility.md

 Those seeking maximum exposure for journals are advised to pursue inclusion in as many indexes as is appropriate and possible.
 It is prudent to bear in mind the significant [documented advantages of publishing in an open access format in terms of usage and impact](http://sparceurope.org/what-we-do/open-access/sparc-europe-open-access-resources/open-access-citation-advantage-service-oaca/oaca-list/): These advantages are magnified by indexing with open indexes.

 It is strategic to target indexes for your journal that address the needs of the scholarly community engaging with your publication.
 These vary from one discipline to the next.
-Journal editors are advised to consult (Ulrichs Web Global Serials Directory](https://ulrichsweb.serialssolutions.com/), a commercial service for which institutional libraries may have a subscription.
+Journal editors are advised to consult [Ulrichs Web Global Serials Directory](https://ulrichsweb.serialssolutions.com/), a commercial service for which institutional libraries may have a subscription.
 A common strategy is to look up comparator journals in one’s subject area within Ulrichs and explore their abstracting & indexing affiliations.
 This figure shows a tab that be expanded within a respective journal’s description page within Ulrichs.

 ![Ulrichs](assets/chapter1/ulrichs.png)
+_A screenshot from Ulrichs Web Global Serials Directory_

 This provides an ideal starting point for identifying services to approach.
-[SPARC also provides a broader list of indexes to consider](http://sparc.arl.org/resources/papers-guides/journal-indexing):
+[SPARC also provides a broader list of indexes to consider](http://sparc.arl.org/resources/papers-guides/journal-indexing).

 ### The indexing process